 Whether visiting Denver or one of the other many high-altitude cities of Colorado, it's best to be well prepared for the altitude sickness.

-25%-30% percent of visitors, according to the University of Colorado School of Medicine, get acute mountain sickness when heading to the mountains.
+25%-30% percent of visitors in the Rocky Mountains of Colorado, according to the University of Colorado School of Medicine, get acute mountain sickness.
 Some references state as high as 40% of visitors.
-There's a lower risk to Denver visitors, where about 8%-10% percent of visitors get altitude sickness.

 As a local product, our Zaca Hydration + Liver Aid chewables are sold throughout Colorado for many altitude usages.
 It's a popular choice among locals, and visitors alike.